The history of microfinance in Nepal is relatively new and the government's

 growth.
 Another intervention of INAFI is research and

-dissemination of the findings to the stakeholders of micro finance.
-Advocacy
+dissemination of the findings to the stakeholders of micro

-appropriate financial products and services that attract more women
+financial products and services that attract more women and poor

-means building financial systems that serve the poor.
-Microfinance
+financial systems that serve the poor.
+Microfinance services are

-their activities in a sustainable way.
-Sustainability is necessary
+activities in a sustainable way.
+Sustainability is necessary to

 sustainable financial systems for the poor means building sound